Neha0221/5G_OAI/README.md

   <img src="https://github.com/astro7x/oai5g/blob/master/img/UE0.png?raw=true"/>
 </p>

 <h3 id="REF">OAI Gitlab</h3>

 OpenAirInterface is under OpenAirInterface Software Alliance license.
 Refere to the main source code at GitLab

-It is distributed under OAI Public License V1.0.
-The license information is distributed under LICENSE file in the same directory.
-Please see NOTICE.txt for third party software that is included in the sources.

-The OpenAirInterface (OAI) software is composed of the following parts:

-openairinterface5g
-- cmake_targets: build utilities to compile (simulation, emulation and real-time platforms), and generated build files
-- common : some common OAI utilities, other tools can be found at openair2/UTILS
-- LICENSE
-- maketags : script to generate emacs tags
-- openair1 : 3GPP LTE Rel-10 PHY layer + PHY RF simulation and a subset of Rel 12 Features.
-- openair2 :3GPP LTE Rel-10 RLC/MAC/PDCP/RRC/X2AP implementation.
-    - LAYER2/RLC/ with the following subdirectories: UM_v9.3.0, TM_v9.3.0, and AM_v9.3.0.
-    - LAYER2/PDCP/PDCP_v10.1.0.
-    - RRC/LITE
-    - PHY_INTERFACE
-    - X2AP
-    - ENB_APP
-- openair3: 3GPP LTE Rel10 for S1AP, NAS GTPV1-U for both ENB and UE.
-    - GTPV1-U
-    - NAS
-    - S1AP
-    - SCTP
-    - SECU
-    - UDP
-- targets: top level wrapper for unitary simulation for PHY channels, system-level emulation
-   - eNB-UE with and without S1
-   - realtime eNB and UE and RRH GW.

 #### Refere to https://gitlab.eurecom.fr/oai/openairinterface5g/tree/master for the full source code